Azure/Azure-Sentinel/Solutions/Armis/Playbooks/ArmisUpdateAlertStatus/README.md

 ## Summary

-This playbook would be responsible to update the Alert status from the sentinel to the Armis Portal.
+This playbook can be used to update the status of an Armis alert from the Microsoft Sentinel platform.

 ### Prerequisites

-1. The Armis Alerts data connector should be configured to send appropriate armis alerts events to Microsoft Sentinel.
-2. Store Armis API secret key in Key Vault and obtain keyvault name and tenantId.
+1. Store Armis API secret key in Key Vault and obtain keyvault name and tenantId.
     a.
 Create a Key Vault with unique name
     b.
 Go to KeyVault -> secrets -> Generate/import and create 'ArmisAPISecretKey' for storing Armis API Secret Key